noggl/AniPlanrr/README.md

 This script will add any shows from your AniList planning list to Sonarr and Radarr.
 It will also update any shows that are already in Sonarr/Radarr to match the AniList planning list.
 This script will not remove shows from Sonarr/Radarr that are not in your AniList planning list, nor will it add shows to your AniList planning list.

-It is highly recommended to use [RickDB/PlexMALSync](https://github.com/RickDB/PlexMALSync) to move watched shows to your watching/completed list.
+It is highly recommended to use [RickDB/PlexMALSync](https://github.com/RickDB/PlexMALSync) or [vosmiic/jellyfin-ani-sync](https://github.com/vosmiic/jellyfin-ani-sync) to move watched shows to your watching/completed list.

 # Getting Started
 ## Running in Docker (Recommended)